ShirleyWISiu/ShirleyWISiu.github.io/index.md

 [Shirley Siu](shirleysiu.md) | Members | Research | [Publications](publications.md) | [Software](https://app.cbbio.online)

-We focus on the development of bioinformatics tools for drug discovery and design.
-We design optimization algorithms, machine learning and deep learning methods to tackle critical drug discovery problems such as protein-ligand binding, drug target identification, biological activity and toxicity predictions.
-We are also interested in modeling and simulating important biomolecules to understand their mode of action.
+Our mission is to improve computational methods to accelerate the drug discovery and development process.
+To this end, we are developing bioinformatics tools that enable researchers to solve critical drug discovery problems including protein-ligand binding, drug target identification, biological activity and toxicity predictions.
+In particular, we perform docking and molecular dynamics simulations to discover how biological systems work.
+Our recent focus is on novel peptide discovery and activity prediction integrating machine learning and structural bioinformatics.

 <span style="color:red">This site is still under construction, please check back later</span>